-AFRICAN-AMERICAN LITERATURE (1123) CCHS & JCHS Only
+AFRICAN-AMERICAN LITERATURE (1123) CCHS & ICHS Only

 African-American Literature is a course designed to introduce students to the genre while analyzing its change through time.
 Through reading and analyzing texts, students will engage in academic discussions that seek to both understand the works in context and their relevance to our lives today.
 Students will be asked to stretch their critical thinking and writing skills in this course.
 This course is designed for students who like to read, who have an appreciation for literature with a clear voice, and who seek to become life-long readers.
+NCAA approved course.

-21st CENTURY COMMUNICATIONS (5331)
+21st CENTURY COMMUNICATIONS (5331) CCHS, ICHS & ICAC